meetbryce/unify/docs/BUILDING_CONNECTORS.md

 ## Building a new RESTConnector

 Create a new yaml file called `<system>_spec.yaml` and place it in `$HOME/unify/connectors`.
 The easiest approach is to copy an existing connector spec and modify it.
+Connector specs for your existing connections will already be present in the directory (create a connection to copy the spec file to your user directory).
 The [papertrail_spec.yaml](./unify/rest_specs/papertrail_spec.yaml) is a good, simple example.

 The required parts of the spec definition include: